vrnkk/Tennis-Challenge-/Report.md

 You need a bach normalization layer between the hidden layers.
 Otherwise the agents will not solve the environment.
 Possibly because of the noise.

 ## Hyperparameters
-* the discount factor gamma=0.99
+* the discount factor
-* the batch size is 512
+* the batch size
-* the actor learning rate is 1e-3 and the critic is 1e-2
+* the actor learning rate
 * every 4 time steps we train both agents with one batch from the replay buffer.
-* the noise is scaled with a factor of 0.7 and gradually reduce the noise by a factor of 0.9999
+* the noise is scaled with a factor

 ## Performance
 The training took quite a while and I had a couple of problems getting the machine stable to run until the end.
 So I stopped with testing hyperparameter combinations.
 Here you can see the performance results for the hyperparemeters mentioned aboce.